fdeblasio/pokeemerald-expansion/notes.md

 - Remove Rock Smash rocks and Strength boulders
     - Check if any removals will cause weird progession
 - Figure out Cut
+    - Early game will get a flag so to block stuff but so that future cuts will be permanent
+    - Can replace Vermilion and Route 9 with NPCs
+    - The rest can be removed
     - The Cerulean tree can be removed since Slowbro blocks it anyways
         - Check if the trigger is the badge or Bill
     - Check if cop trigger is the badge or Bill